 Whenever possible, use the form of iteration that takes the name of the array or container and nothing more.

-When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in My_Array'Range loop….
+When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, for example for I in My_Array'Range loop….

 If the 'Length attribute must be used, ensure that the index computation considers the starting index value for the array.